Here is a list of core concepts that are good to know when it comes to Tricent for Microsoft 365.

 |

-Your Azure Active Directory is, as you likely know, the place where you create, remove, and maintain users and groups.
-In relation to Tricent, it is where you set up and revoke the Admin and Super Admin roles on those users and groups.
+Your Microsoft Entra admin center is, as you likely know, the place where you create, remove, and maintain users and groups.
+It is also where you add and remove the Tricent Admin and Super Admin role to users.

 |